ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 To do so, \sys estimates which portions of a video are more likely to yield new results, and samples frames more often from those portions.
 Importantly, \sys prioritizes finding distinct objects, rather than purely maximizing the number of computed object detections.

-At a high level, ExSample conceptually splits the input into chunks, and scores each chunk separately based on the frequency with which distinct objects have been found in that chunk in the past.
-This scoring system allows \sys to allocate resources to more promising chunks while also allowing it to diversify where it looks next over time.
-In our evaluation, we show that this technique helps \sys outperform greedy surrogate-guided strategies, even when they employ duplicate avoidance heuristics (i.e., do not process frames that are close to previously processed frames).
+At a high level, ExSample conceptually splits the input into chunks, and scores each chunk separately based on the frequency with which distinct objects were found in that chunk in the past.
+This scoring system allows \sys to allocate resources to more promising chunks, while also allowing it to diversify where it looks next as more frames are sampled.
+Our evaluation shows that this technique helps \sys outperform greedy, proxy-guided strategies, even when they employ duplicate avoidance heuristics (i.e., do not process frames that are close to previously processed frames).

 To make it practical, \sys is composed of two core components: an estimate of future results per chunk, described in Section \ref{sec:derivation}, and a mechanism to translate these estimates into a sampling decision which accounts for estimate errors, introduced in Section \ref{sec:thompson}.
-In those two sections we focus on quantifying the types of error.
+In these two sections we focus on quantifying the types of error.
 Later, in Section \ref{sec:algorithm}, we detail the algorithm step by step.